Display Patient Information Leaflets

 • Seeds

-If you can tolerate rice or pasta, choose wholegrain or whole-wheat versions as they are higher in fibre.
 If you are tolerating Stage 4, try adding milled linseeds to smoothies, soups, yoghurts, stews, sauces, salads and breakfast cereal.
 Aiming to introduce two table spoons full a day.

 Gradually increase the amount and ensure you increase your fluid intake.
 This will help prevent too much gas and bloating.
 We recommend starting with 1 tablespoon a day and having an additional 150 mls of fluid per tablespoon of linseeds taken.